120 or 240 Liter Trash Bin? How to Find the Right Size

 Which bin color belongs to which waste fraction?

-The color coding of garbage bins varies regionally but follows a rough pattern:
+The color coding of garbage bins varies regionally but follows a general pattern:

 • Black or dark gray for residual waste